scottslowe/weblog/content/post/2018-09-06-kubernetes-cilium-containerd-using-kubeadm.md

     modprobe br_netfilter
     sysctl -w net.ipv4.ip_forward=1

-With this content added, you're good to go to run `kubeadm init --config <config-file-name>` to bootstrap the first master. `kubectl get nodes` will report it as NotReady until we install the CNI, but that's OK.
+With this content added, you're good to go to run `kubeadm init --config <config-file-name>` to bootstrap the first master. `kubectl get nodes` will report it as NotReady until you install the CNI, but that's OK.
 You can proceed with the next steps in the procedure.

 ## Add the Second Stacked Control Plane Node